 Community centers, libraries, gyms and even workplaces are usually open to sharing posters and resources to raise health awareness.
 So if you don't see any materials up yet, make a suggestion!
-You can also share awareness campaigns with those you know on social media, or connect in person with family and friends.
+You can also support breast cancer awareness campaigns with those you know on social media, or connect in person with family and friends.
 Bridging the gap to important resources can be lifesaving.

 2. Support Research Efforts

-Incredible organizations like BCRF are dedicated to supporting research that touches the lives of millions who are at risk, currently battling, or a survivor of breast cancer.
+Incredible organizations like BCRF are dedicated to supporting breast cancer awareness and research that touches the lives of millions who are at risk, currently battling, or a survivor of breast cancer.
 Early detection, better screenings, and advancements in treatments are the reason the death rate by breast cancer has been going down in the last 25 years.